endernewton/tf-faster-rcnn/README.md

   - Train on COCO 2014 trainval35k and test on minival with approximate [FPN](https://arxiv.org/abs/1612.03144) baseline setup (900k/1290k), **35.8**.

 **Note**:
   - Due to the randomness in GPU training with Tensorflow espeicially for VOC, the best numbers are reported (with 2-3 attempts) here.
-For COCO you can almost always get the same number despite the randomness.
+According to my experience, for COCO you can almost always get the a very close number (within 0.2%) despite the randomness.
   - **All** the numbers are obtained with a different testing scheme without selecting region proposals using non-maximal suppression (TEST.MODE top), the default and original testing scheme (TEST.MODE nms) will likely result in slightly worse performance (see [report](https://arxiv.org/pdf/1702.02138.pdf), for COCO it drops 0.X AP).
   - Since we keep the small proposals (\< 16 pixels width/height), our performance is especially good for small objects.
   - For other minor modifications, please check the [report](https://arxiv.org/pdf/1702.02138.pdf).
 Notable ones include using ``crop_and_resize``, and excluding ground truth boxes in RoIs during training.